 Purpose: The CTE Advisory monitors campus-wide issues related to Career Technical Education initiatives.
 It reviews labor market information, trends in the regional economy, and data resources available to CTE faculty and administration.
 It tracks CTE program student success data and promotes best practices and provides guidance to the college on potential CTE growth areas, dual enrollment, and career pathways.
-It also makes recommendations for Perkins and Strong Workforce (SWP) funding.
+It also makes recommendations for Perkins funding allocation.

-Reports to the Vice President of Instruction

-Chair: Dean of Instruction, Natural and Health Sciences Members: Faculty and staff representing CTE programs
+Reports to the Vice President of Instruction Chair: Dean of Instruction, Natural and Health Sciences Members: Faculty and staff representing CTE programs Meeting: Monthly

-Meeting: Monthly